matloff/fasteR/README.md

 The function **sd** finds the standard deviation.

-Note that we used R's *assignment operator* here to copy those particular  **Nile** elements to **n80100**.
+Note that we used R's *assignment operator* here to copy ("assign") those particular  **Nile** elements to **n80100**.
 (In most situations, you can use "=" instead of "<-", but why worry about what the exceptions might be?
-They are arcane, so it's easier just to always use "<-".)
+They are arcane, so it's easier just to always use "<-".
+And though "keyboard shortcuts" for this are possible, again let's just stick to the basics for now.)

 We can pretty much choose any name we want; "n80100" just was chosen to easily remember this new vector's provenance.
 (But names can't